-From its 19th Century Chicago roots, Winston & Strawn has grown to a global law firm of nearly 1,000 attorneys across the United States, Europe, and Asia, with a robust client roster that includes Abbott Labs, Cisco, Dell, JPMorgan Chase, and Panasonic.
-Winston is particularly known for its litigation prowess, as well as its IP and sports law practices.
+From its 19th century Chicago roots, Winston & Strawn has grown to a global law firm of nearly 1,000 attorneys across the United States, Europe, and Asia.
+Winston is particularly known for its work in IP, labor and employment, renewable energy, sports law, and white collar.

 Diversifying with the Times